kengho/react-redux-spreadsheet/README.md

 * fix all code imperfections
 * consider RLE compression for data (see ODS format)
 * i18n
-* add/delete lines' and other animations
+* add/delete lines' and other animations (?)
-* perfect lines sizing (double click for optimal size, consider returning autogrowth)
+* to perfect lines sizing (double click for optimal size, consider returning autogrowth)
 * more spreadsheeting
 * full xlsx compatibility (just a joke)